iDiv-sCom/jSDM-Help/README.md

 Typical questions could be

 *  I have a dataset of size X, with this type of predictors, etc., which software should I be using?
 How to run the analyses.
-*  Here are my results [Picture] - I interpret this as saying that ... do you agree?
+*  Here are my results &Picture& - I interpret this as saying that ... do you agree?

 # How to ask a question?

-Go to https://github.com/iDiv-sCom/jSDM-Help/issues, create a new issue and ask your question
+Create a new issue [here](https://github.com/iDiv-sCom/jSDM-Help/issues) and ask your question